 Regenerative Water Management:

-Collected high in landscapes for use during dry periods.
+Water from precipitation is collected high in landscapes for use during dry periods.

 Degenerative Water Management

 Rain falls directly onto bare soil or hard surfaces.
 Rather than soaking in, it flows across compacted soils, impermeable surfaces, or bare earth, eroding soil and carrying pollutants and sediment into rivers and lakes.

 Water flows away from where it falls quickly, leading to increased flooding downstream.

 Lack of infiltration, leaving ecosystems more susceptible to drought conditions.